bzg/woof/resources/md/howto.md

 -   `Ignore: woof@woof.io`

 Maintainers cannot remove admins or other maintainers.
-They cannot undelete mails from other contributors or ignore contributors.
+They cannot undelete mails or unignore contributors.

 Admins and maintainers can send several commands in a mail, with each starting at the beginning of a line.